benresonance-star/Task-Checker/specification.md

 ### Real-Time Collaboration
 - **Presence Tracking**: Integrated "Collaborative Presence" system.
 Users can see in real-time which tasks their teammates are focused on via avatar badges. **In the checklist, presence avatars are positioned to the left of the 'Add to Sidebar' icon and utilize the Google Yellow theme for consistent identification.**
-- **Conflict Prevention**: Visual **pulsing effect** on task outlines if two or more users have the same task active simultaneously.
+- **Conflict Prevention**: Visual **pulsing red background** ("Danger Alert") triggers when two or more users have the exact same task active in their profiles.
+Unlike heartbeat-based presence, this alert is **persistent regardless of online status**, clearing only when a user officially changes their task focus.
     - **Work Session Reordering**: The "My Session" sidebar supports fluid **Drag & Drop reordering** (powered by `dnd-kit`) for custom session planning.
-    - **High-Impact Dashboard Typography**: The Active Focus card on the dashboard features **extra-bold (font-black)** and **large-scale (up to 6xl)** task titles to ensure clear visibility and mental focus during work sessions.
+    - **High-Impact Dashboard Typography**: The Active Focus card on the dashboard features **extra-bold (font-black)** and **large-scale (up to 6xl)** task titles.
+The interactive controls—including the Play/Pause button, Pomodoro box, and Task Info icon (`StickyNote`, white outline)—are styled to match the sidebar's active task layout for cross-interface consistency.
-- **Knowledge Hub (Smart Widgets)**: Integrated project intelligence center.
-Includes dynamic widgets like **Recent Project Documents** (direct-access file links) and **Project Progress** (real-time task completion analytics), positioned under the Personal Scratchpad.
+    - **Knowledge Hub (Smart Widgets)**: Integrated task intelligence center positioned directly below the Current Focus.
+Includes dynamic widgets like **Task Guidance**, **Can I Proceed?**, and **My Task Feedback**, providing immediate context for the currently focused task.
+To maintain a clean dashboard, the redundant Task Info button has been removed from the Focus Card in favor of this integrated view.
 - **Personal Scratchpad (My Notes)**: A modular widget on the dashboard for personal and project-linked tasks.
 Supports rich text editing, category assignments, and **Priority flagging**.
-Features a **"Clean Entry" workflow** where the rich-text editor is hidden by default and collapses automatically after adding a note, triggered via a smooth fade-in/slide-down plus button.
+Features a **"Clean Entry" workflow** with an absolute-positioned floating plus button and a taller header for better balance.
+When editing, the interface features a high-visibility **white X on a red background** for closing, matching the action button's geometry. **Category filtering is handled via a streamlined dropdown interface.**
 - **Completed Task Feedback**:
   - **Active State**: Pulsing green card (`animate-pulse`) with a **thumbs up** icon on the completion button.
   - **Deactivated State**: Retains a **softer, lighter green background** to distinguish from pending tasks while maintaining visual hierarchy.